yida-tong/Django_Project_Demo/readme.md

 # django-qualified
-The objective of this project is to demonstrate my skills in django, project planning and web development
+The objective of this project is to demonstrate my skills in web development using django and system design

 ### Dependencies
 This project requires the following python packages